-I mean, you know, we're talking -- I'm 16 17 suspecting that these people who have done all these -- the murders, they have severe psychiatric issues, so I don't 18 19 know how we really can do that kind of restorative thing with them, but I'm sure we could come up with ways of 20 managing with those things even because everybody has a 21 story.
-Everybody has some trauma back in their life that 22 has gotten to this place where they are, right, and whether 23 24 or not they were supported or they were able to work with it.
+I mean, you know, we're talking -- I'm 16 suspecting that these people who have done all these -- the 17 murders, they have severe psychiatric issues, so I don't 18 know how we really can do that kind of restorative thing 19 20 with them, but I'm sure we could come up with ways of managing with those things even because everybody has a 21 story.
+Everybody has some trauma back in their life that 22 has gotten to this place where they are, right, and whether 23 or not they were supported or they were able to work with 24 it.
 So anyway, I think that's about it.
 25

-It's really about -- for me, it's really 1 about perspective and world view and how you see a crime or 2 how you see an injustice and how to deal with it.
+It's really about -- for me, it's really 1 2 about perspective and world view and how you see a crime or how you see an injustice and how to deal with it.
 And the 3 whole punishment thing, to me, doesn't work, you know.
-4 How many offenders go in and come out continually because that 5 system does not work?
-So I don't know that we're going to 6 -- you know, I don't know whether you're going to come up 7 with some incredible plan to how we're going to make these 8 9 changes happen.
-But, you know, I'm hopeful; there's a possibility.
+How 4 5 many offenders go in and come out continually because that 6 system does not work?
+So I don't know that we're going to 7 -- you know, I don't know whether you're going to come up with some incredible plan to how we're going to make these 8 changes happen.
+But, you know, I'm hopeful; there's a 9 possibility.
 So anyways, thanks for listening.
 10

-MR. SETH LEFORTE: I just wanted to point 11 out one thing.
-Like my mom made a really important point 12 about -- like pointing to a smaller issue of a window being 13 broken, right.
-And, I mean, we're talking about really 14 15 heavy and I -- I've been pointing out on really heavy topics like murder and rape and those sorts of things, but 16 17 in terms of justice and in terms of like another way of doing it and I mean, absolutely, it's all the little 18 19 things, too, right.
-It's the neighbour who's having an issue with the other neighbour over his dog that won't stop 20 pooping in his yard, right.
-It's about addressing and 21 dealing with those sorts of issues.
-22 used, there's a process and so I believe that the issue that's going on with murdered and missing women is about that process and about the system and I believe it's because it was intentional, right.
+11 MR. SETH LEFORTE: I just wanted to point out one thing.
+Like my mom made a really important point 12 about -- like pointing to a smaller issue of a window being 13 14 broken, right.
+And, I mean, we're talking about really heavy and I -- I've been pointing out on really heavy 15 topics like murder and rape and those sorts of things, but 16 17 in terms of justice and in terms of like another way of doing it and I mean, absolutely, it's all the little 18 things, too, right.
+It's the neighbour who's having an 19 20 issue with the other neighbour over his dog that won't stop pooping in his yard, right.
+It's about addressing and 21 22 dealing with those sorts of issues.

+And they're all embedded.
+They're all entrenched in the system in which we use and where -wherever in the world you are and whatever system's being used, there's a process and so I believe that the issue that's going on with murdered and missing women is about that process and about the system and I believe it's because it was intentional, right.
 And so if we're at a place to change that, then we got to look at that system and say, "Okay, let's revamp".
 And of course it's going to be hard.